eStep/docker-intro/docker-run.md

 $ docker run -it ubuntu:14.04
 root@2f4df153d302:/#
 ```
-We are now inside runnig docker container.
+We are now inside running docker container.
 ```sh
 root@2f4df153d302:/# lsb_release -a
 No LSB modules are available.